FollyMaddy/webshop-tools/README.md

     and add the line: 'tmpfs /home/pi/in tmpfs nodev,nosuid,size=5M 0 0'

+    ~~- Then edit the .bashrc file by: 'sudo nano .bashrc'~~

+    ~~and add the line: 'sudo mount -a'~~

-    - Then edit the .bashrc file by: 'sudo nano .bashrc'
+    - Then edit the .bashrc file by: 'nano .bashrc'

-    and add the line: 'sudo mount -a'
+    and add the line: 'mount -a'

-    (if not working add this line on the second line in the labelprinter script instead)
+    (if not working add 'sudo' or put this line on the second line in the labelprinter script instead)

     ~~(Perhaps we also could use lp to print a file directly from a website, but it's uncertain if the file is then downloaded into the RAM, into a tmp directory or pushed directly to the printer)~~